 You asked and I gave.

-Maybe with way too much detail, but once you get me started on food, it’s hard to get me to stop!
-I am positive there will be adjustments based on seasonality and location so I’ll update you again in the coming months.
+Maybe with way too much detail, but once you get me started on the food, it's hard to get me to stop!
+I am positive there will be adjustments based on seasonality and location so I'll update you again in the coming months.

 What do I really miss when it comes to food?